Vivx701/username_logger/README.md

     ```
 2. Install username command

-    Installs the username command to /usr/bin and creates a user.sh file in "/etc/profile.d"
+    Installs the services and files to system
     ```
     sudo ./build --install
     ```
 3. Uninstall the command

-    Removes the username command from /usr/bin and  user.sh file from "/etc/profile.d"
+    Removes the services and files from system.
+Restore the /etc/bashrc and /etc/profile manullay from .bak files
     ```
     sudo ./build --remove
     ```